Explore Europe on a challenging ride of unsurpassed beauty.

 A rear bike light is required when riding in low light conditions.
 The light should be battery powered with a variety of mounting options (clipping on to a pannier or a rear rack, for example).
-The Portland Design Works Radbot 1000 and the Planet Bike LED Superflash turbo are two example of bike taillights.
+The Portland Design Works Radbot 1000 and the Planet Bike LED Superflash turbo are two examples of bike taillights.

 - Spare Bike Tubes (4)

 Spare tube that matches your bike's tire size.
 All Overland rental bikes come with spare tubes.

 - Spare Set of Brake Pads (1)